alphinside/spec-driven-development-demo/README.md

 ## Workshop Challenges

-Add each accounts balance, below total expenses in summary page.
+Show balance of each accounts below total expenses in summary page.
 Sorted alphabetically.